Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 No, 850 platinum isn’t magnetic, but paramagnetic when 85% of pure platinum is alloyed with 15% of other non-magnetic metals (gold, silver, palladium…).

-In that case 15% of ferromagnetic metals within the alloy is enough to elicit a strong magnetic reaction, especially if you point a powerful magnet at your PT850 jewelry piece.
+850 platinum becomes magnetic when 85% of pure platinum is alloyed with 15% of ferromagnetic materials and metals like iron, cobalt, nickel and some stainless steel forms.
+In that case 15% of ferromagnetic metals within the alloy is enough to elicit a moderate magnetic reaction, especially if you point a powerful magnet at your PT850 jewelry piece.

 Is 600 Platinum Magnetic?